-The proposal PR12-11-111, Transverse spin effects in SIDIS at 11 GeV with a transversely polarized target using the CLAS12 detector, has been submitted to PAC38 in July 2011 and was conditionally approved (C2).
-The current updated proposal contains the progress since the submission, and addresses the issues raised by PAC.
+The proposal PR12-11-111, Transverse spin effects in SIDIS at 11 GeV with a transversely polarized target using the CLAS12 detector, was submitted to PAC38 in July 2011 and was conditionally approved (C2).
+The current updated proposal contains the progress since that submission, and addresses the issues raised by the PAC.

-The proposal aims the measurement of azimuthal asymmetries of the semi-inclusive deep-inelastic cross section which are sensitive to still poorly known fundamental and novel parton distributions.
-Among these are the transversity and the tensor charge, the Sivers function and its relationship with the elusive quark partonic orbital motion, the pretzelosity and the sensitivity to the D-wave of the nucleon.
+This proposal aims to measure the azimuthal asymmetries of the semi-inclusive deep-inelastic cross section which are sensitive to still poorly-known fundamental parton distributions.
+Among these are the transversity which is related to the tensor charge, the Sivers function which is connected to the elusive quark partonic orbital motion, the pretzelosity which is sensitive to the D-waves of the nucleon.

-This kind of investigation is complicated by the fact that the observables are convolutions in the transverse momenta of parton distribution and fragmentation functions.
-Thus, multi-dimensional analysis in all the relevant kinematical variables and flavor sensitivity via the hadron identification are wanted as crucial ingredients.
-Moreover, a broad range of the phase space is required for the disentanglement of higher twist effects $(1/Q^n$ suppression, exclusive channels like diffraction, target mass effects).
+This kind of investigation is complicated because the observables are convolutions of transverse-momentum-dependent parton distributions (TMDs) and fragmentation functions.
+Thus, a multi-dimensional analysis in all the relevant kinematical variables, including flavor sensitivity via hadron identification, is crucial.
+Moreover, a broad range of Q^2 is required to disentangle higher twist effects (e.g. $1/Q^n$ suppressed terms, exclusive channels like diffraction, target mass effects, etc.).

-The CLAS12 proposal has a high potential in this field thanks to the following specific features:
+The CLAS12 proposal can meet these goals thanks to the following specific features: